 Photo by BLUEWATER

 “All the technology was already with us, we’re just using it more often and at a higher rate than we were before,” he said.
-“The hotel is ready; we have plenty of bandwidth… I'm looking forward to groups meeting with us and the new [audio visual] opportunities it presents.”

 The Grand Rapids downtown convention campus can also include virtual components.